xiaomin-lin/loan_default_prediction/src/eda/loan_default_eda.md

 ### Variable Importance Analysis

 We employed Information Value (IV) and Weight of Evidence (WOE) analysis to assess feature importance.
-This methodology is widely adopted in credit risk modeling [References: Anderson, R. (2007).
+This methodology is widely adopted in credit risk modeling [Anderson, R. (2007).
 The Credit Scoring Toolkit; Siddiqi, N. (2006).
 Credit Risk Scorecards.] for several key reasons:

 1. **Universal Applicability**: Works effectively for both continuous and categorical variables without requiring transformation or encoding
 2. **Interpretability**: Provides clear, interpretable measures of predictive power